Pylons/pyramid/docs/tutorials/wiki2/authorization.rst

    :lines: 24-25
    :linenos:
    :emphasize-lines: 2
+   :lineno-start: 16
    :language: python

-(Only the highlighted line needs to be added.)
+Only the highlighted line needs to be added.

 We are now providing the ACL to the application.
 See :ref:`assigning_acls` for more information about what an